 This perennial plant likes to be in a shady or part shade area.
 I planted my Bleeding Heart flowers below the trees in my front yard, and they did well.
-They like moist soil too.
+These cottage garden flowers like moist soil.

 My two butterfly bushes do precisely as their name suggests – they attract butterflies to their blooms.
 One thing you should know, these bushes grow fast.
 They can get up to 12 feet tall and 15 feet wide.

 Their beautiful long trusses bloom from summer to autumn.
-This shrub is low-maintenance.
+The butterfly shrub is low-maintenance.

-Please note that this shrub can be invasive, depending on the climate of where you live.
+Please note that this cottage garden flower bush can be invasive, depending on the climate of where you live.

 Catmint is a gorgeous, easy-to-grow plant that has pink, purple, violet, blue, or white flowers.
 It blooms in late spring and early summer.
 It will start flowering again in fall after the weather cools down.

 Beneficial insects love catmint, and it deters bad bugs at the same time.
 In my cottage flower garden, I had my catmint next to a pale pink rose bush called “Ballerina.”
 They looked beautiful together.